cmgriffing/decorators-presentation/src/02-what-is-it.md

 - Babel Stage-2 transform is in progress.
 - Legacy (stage-0) transform will be Babel 7 default.
     (mimics Babel 5 decorator behavior that is likely to change)

-The difference?
-The spec may change regarding the execution model. eg: the parameters you receive and order of operations.

 The bulk of the spec is unlikely to change.